-We’ve talked before about prolozone therapy, an effective way to bring about long-term pain relief and support the healing of wounded tissues.
+We’ve talked before about prolozone therapy as an option for long-term pain relief, supporting the healing of wounded tissues.
 Research supports this.

 For instance, one randomized clinical trial in Anesthesiology and Pain Medicine found that prolozone therapy reduced pain and improves knee function, on par with one of the treatments it was originally developed from, prolotherapy.

 In prolotherapy, the doctor injects the pain site with a sugar solution, lidocaine, and vitamin B12.
 The idea is to trigger an inflammatory response and the healing it generates.

 With prolozone therapy, we add ozone, homeopathics, and vitamins to the mix.
 (Prolozone also uses procaine instead of lidocaine.)